cspr-rad/exercise-project-spec/README.md

 The purpose of this particular exercise is to progressively introduce engineers, potentially new to Rust and/or ZK cryptography, to various elements of a complex problem domain.
 Each domain element will ultimately play a role in a production system designed to support servicing portfolios of financial contracts issued in conformance to the ACTUS standard.

 The exercise will initially focus upon implementing a backend system along with a CLI utility for interacting with the system.
-Overtime the exercise focus will pivot to front-end development.
-The end result will be a full stack solution enabling a customer to issue an ACTUS compliant financial contratc.
+Over time the exercise focus will pivot to front-end development.
+The end result will be a full stack solution enabling a customer to issue an ACTUS compliant financial contract.

 The sytem is composed of 5 nodes, each node being a single process that runs an identical binary.
 The node software exposes some form of API surface that will accept computational payloads.
 For each received computational payload, the node returns a compute identifier and routes the payload to a ZK proving sub-system for processing.
 Once processed the resultant proof is shared with the other nodes, each node will retain a local copy of the proof.